-A Delaware general power of attorney is used to give a person (known as the “agent”) the power to act on behalf of an individual (known as the “principal”) in regards to certain financial matters.
-This document will become void if the principal becomes incapacitated in any way.
-It is not valid unless acknowledged before a notary public and one (1) adult witness who is present when the principal signs.
-The principal may revoke this power of attorney at any time with a Delaware revocation of power of attorney form.
+A Delaware general power of attorney is used to give an agent the ability to act on behalf of an individual regarding their finances.
+This document will become void if the principal becomes incapacitated in any way, which differntiatites it from the durable power of attorney form (see below).
+The completed form is not valid unless acknowledged before a notary public and one (1) adult witness who is present when the principal signs.
+The principal may revoke this power of attorney at any time.

 Durable Power of Attorney – This power of attorney is not terminated in the event that the principal becomes incapacitated.